Which period of architecture do you love the most? We compare the nation’s darlings.

 While many people consider the Victorians to be our most prolific builders, only 13 per cent of the country’s housing stock is of this era.
 You are four times more likely to see a modern house (built after 1945) than you are a Victorian one.
 However, in recent years we have failed to equal the Victorian’s legacy, with only 11 per cent of the housing stock built since 2000.

 Clearly there are pockets where you are more likely to find an abundance of particular styles.
 According to research by Knight Frank for The Times, the best place to head for Victorian and Georgian homes is Kensington and Chelsea in London, where 66.6 per cent of the properties were built before 1900.
+Although many of these properties might require cornice restoration and other minor or major restoration work from time to time to make them fully functional, you can’t ignore the beautiful designs and lovely spaces in these houses!
 If you prefer Edwardian, head to Southend-on-Sea in Essex, or Bristol in the southwest, where about 26 per cent of properties were built from 1900-18.

 Much of our early architecture remains only as large detached homes, with cheaper housing disappearing.
 According to research by Hamptons International, while only 0.1 per cent of housing stock is Tudor, 67 per cent of it is in the form of detached houses, with an average size of 3,250 sq ft.
 It is the manor houses, the best properties of the time, that have survived.

 The British ideal, though, is Georgian.
 Rupert Sweeting, the head of the country house team at Knight Frank, says: “Typically people say, ‘I want to buy something in the country.
 I want Georgian, a former rectory, with a little land.’ ” In London buyers of luxury properties are willing to pay a 20.5 per cent premium ( 250 a square foot above average) for a Georgian property, according to Savills.